-This scenario is a remote sign-in session on a computer with Remote Desktop Services.
+This scenario is a remote logon session on a computer with Remote Desktop Services.
 In the remote session (labeled as "Client session"), the user runs net use /smartcard.

-Arrows represent the flow of the PIN after the user types the PIN at the command prompt until it reaches the user's smart card in a smart card reader that is connected to the Remote Desktop Connection (RDC) client computer.
+The arrows represent the flow of the PIN after the user types the PIN at the command prompt until it reaches the user's smart card in a smart card reader connected to the Remote Desktop Connection (RDC) client computer.

 The authentication is performed by the LSA in session 0.

 The CryptoAPI processing is performed in the LSA (Lsass.exe).
-This is possible because RDP redirector (rdpdr.sys) allows per-session, rather than per-process, context.
+This is possible because rdpdr.sys allows per-session, rather than per-process, context.

-The WinScard and SCRedir components, which were separate modules in operating systems earlier than Windows Vista, are now included in one module.
-The ScHelper library is a CryptoAPI wrapper that is specific to the Kerberos protocol.
+The WinScard and SCRedir components, which were separate modules before Windows Vista, are now included in one module.
+The ScHelper library is a CryptoAPI wrapper that is specific to Kerberos.

-The redirection decision is made on a per smart card context basis, based on the session of the thread that performs the SCardEstablishContext call.
+The redirection decision is made on a per smart card context basis, based on the session of the thread doing the SCardEstablishContext call.

-Changes to WinSCard.dll implementation were made in Windows Vista to improve smart card redirection.
+Changes to WinSCard.dll implementation were made in Windows Vista to improve for smart card redirection.

-Common Criteria compliance requires specifically that the password or PIN never leave the LSA unencrypted.
-A distributed scenario should allow the password or PIN to travel between one trusted LSA and another, and it cannot be unencrypted during transit.
+Common Criteria requires specifically that the password or PIN never leave the LSA unencrypted.
+Applied to a distributed scenario, it should allow the password or PIN to travel between one trusted LSA and another, as long as it is not unencrypted during transit.

-When smart card-enabled single sign-in (SSO) is used for Remote Desktop Services sessions, users still need to sign in for every new Remote Desktop Services session.
+In Windows Vista, when smart card-enabled single sign-on (SSO) is used for Remote Desktop Services sessions, users still need to sign on for every new Remote Desktop Services session.
 However, the user is not prompted for a PIN more than once to establish a Remote Desktop Services session.
 For example, after the user double-clicks a Microsoft Word document icon that resides on a remote computer, the user is prompted to enter a PIN.
 This PIN is sent by using a secure channel that the credential SSP has established.
-The PIN is routed back to the RDC client over the secure channel and sent to Winlogon.
-The user does not receive any additional prompts for the PIN, unless the PIN is incorrect or there are smart card-related failures.
+The PIN is routed back to the RDC client over the secure channel and sent to Winlogon, and the user does not receive any additional prompts for the PIN, unless the PIN is incorrect or there are smart card-related failures.

-Remote Desktop Services enable users to sign in with a smart card by entering a PIN on the RDC client computer and sending it to the RD Session Host server in a manner similar to authentication that is based on user name and password.
+The purpose of this feature is to enable users to log on with a smart card by entering a PIN on the RDC client computer and sending it to the RD Session Host server in a manner similar to authentication based on user name and password.

-If an RDC client computer running those client versions designated in the Applies to list, is used and a server is running Windows Server 2003, only the single certificate in the smart card default container is supported.
-To support multiple certificates and domain hints features, use computers running the supported versions of the operating system that are designated in the Applies To list at the beginning of this topic.
+If an RDC client computer running Windows 7 or Windows Vista is used and a server running Windows 2003 Server is used, only the single certificate in the smart card default container is supported.
+For Windows Vista support for multiple certificates and domain hints features, use computers running Windows Vista or Windows 7 and Windows Server 2008 or Windows Server 2008 R2.

-In addition, Group Policy settings that are specific to Remote Desktop Services need to be enabled for smart card–based sign-in.
+In addition to enabling the necessary Group Policy settings, policies specific to Remote Desktop Services need to be enabled for smart card–based logon.

 certutil –dspublish NTAuthCA "DSCDPContainer"

-The DSCDPContainer Common Name (CN) is usually the name of the certification authority.
+The DSCDPContainer Common Name (CN) is usually the CA computer name.

-Remote Desktop Services and smart card sign-in across domains
+Remote Desktop Services and smart card logon across domains

-To enable remote access to resources in an enterprise, the root certificate for the domain must be provisioned on the smart card.
-From a computer that is joined to a domain, run the following command at the command line:
+To enable this scenario, the root certificate for the domain must be provisioned on the smart card.
+To provision this on the smart card from a computer that is joined to a domain, run the following at the command line:

 certutil –scroots update

-For Remote Desktop Services across domains, the KDC certificate of the RD Session Host server must also be present in the client computer's NTAUTH store.
-To add the store, run the following command at the command line:
+For Remote Desktop Services across domains, the KDC certificate of the RD Session Host server must also be present in the Windows Vista–based client computer's NTAUTH store.
+To add the store, run the following at the command line:

 Where <CertFile> is the root certificate of the KDC certificate issuer.

-If you use the credential SSP on computers running the supported versions of the operating system that are designated in the Applies To list at the beginning of this topic: To sign in with a smart card from a computer that is not joined to a domain, the smart card must contain the root certification of the domain controller.
+If you use the credential SSP on Windows Vista or Windows 7 to log on with a smart card from a computer that is not joined to a domain, the smart card must contain the root certification of the domain controller.
 A public key infrastructure (PKI) secure channel cannot be established without the root certification of the domain controller.

-Sign-in to Remote Desktop Services across a domain works only if the UPN in the certificate uses the following form: <ClientName>@<DomainDNSName>
+Remote Desktop Services logon across a domain works only if the UPN in the certificate uses the following form: <ClientName>@<DomainDNSName>

 The UPN in the certificate must include a domain that can be resolved.
-Otherwise, the Kerberos protocol cannot determine which domain to contact.
-You can resolve this issue by enabling GPO X509 domain hints.
+Otherwise, Kerberos cannot determine which domain to contact.
+You can resolve this problem by enabling GPO X509 domain hints.
 For more information about this setting, see Smart Card Group Policy and Registry Settings.